-- > Materials: Video cameras, iPads, or phones, a projector, speakers, and enough staff members to ensure one can be assigned to each group. - > Ages: Campers of all ages will enjoy this program!
-Younger campers may require more technical assistance and guidance from the counselors. - > Duration: Allow 45-60 minutes for this activity, although you can spend less time during the day as campers make their videos, and then devote part of an evening program to the screening.
+- > Materials: Phones, tablets, a projector, speakers. - > Ages: Participants of all ages will enjoy this program!
+Younger participants may require more technical assistance and guidance from the facilitators. - > Duration: Allow 45-60 minutes for this activity, although you can spend less time by filming the videos in one session and screening them another time.